 PoachPods Have Arrived!

-Yes, Poachpods have arrived at the Gourmet Fusion store, and the great thing about them is that no special skill is required to make the perfect poached egg every time - if you can boil water, then you can make a perfect poached !
+Yes, Poachpods have arrived at the Gourmet Fusion store, and the great thing about them is that no special skill is required to make the perfect poached egg every time - if you can boil water, then you can make a perfect poached egg!

-These innovative little by Fusion Brands, are made from super light flexible silicone, and they simply float in the water during cooking.
-Not only are they great for poaching eggs, they can also be used for flan and cakes, and molding gelatin (Jell-o) and desserts.
+These innovative little pods by Fusion Brands, are made from super light flexible silicone, and they simply float in the water during cooking.
+Not only are they great for poaching eggs, they can also be used for baking flan and cakes, and molding gelatin (Jell-o) and desserts.
 So how exactly do they work?

 To Poach an Egg in a PoachPod